Skip to main content

 When did Biora Therapeutics file for chapter 11 bankruptcy, and where was the case filed?

-Biora Therapeutics filed on December 27, 2024 in the U.S. Bankruptcy Court for the District of Delaware (Voluntary Petition).
+Biora Therapeutics filed on December 27, 2024 in the U.S. Bankruptcy Court for the District of Delaware, as reflected in the Voluntary Petition.
 The company publicly described the case as a chapter 11 filing intended to run a section 363 sale process (GlobeNewswire chapter 11 sale process announcement).

 What business did Biora operate, and what were BioJet and NaviCap?